-Prior to his appointment Commissioner Tuma had decades of experience working on energy and conservation policy issues for a variety of nongovernmental organizations.
-He most recently served as a Government Relations Associate with Conservation Minnesota.
-He helped lead efforts to pass key energy legislation, including Minnesota’s Renewable Energy Standard – which garnered broad bipartisan support.
+John Tuma was appointed to the Public Utilities Commission by Governor Mark Dayton, effective February 2, 2015.
+Prior to his appointment, Commissioner Tuma had decades of experience working on energy and conservation policy issues for a variety of nongovernmental organizations.
+Immediately prior to being named to the Commission, he served as a Government Relations Associate with Conservation Minnesota.
+He helped lead efforts to pass key energy legislation, including Minnesota’s Mercury Emissions Reduction Act and Renewable Energy Standard – both of which garnered broad bipartisan support.
 He also served many other clients previously as a legislative policy liaison, most notably the Minnesota Inter-County Association covering areas of public safety and corrections.

 Commissioner Tuma has practiced law in Northfield, Minnesota in the areas of workers’ compensation, criminal law, real estate, business organization and litigation, special education law, and personal injury litigation.
-He was Managing Attorney for Tuma and Thompson LLC from 1994 to 2001 in partnership with Minnesota Senator Dave Thompson.
+He was Managing Attorney for Tuma and Thompson LLC from 1994 to 2001 in partnership with former Minnesota State Senator Dave Thompson.

 His term expires January 4, 2021.